SP9144/MutliModal_Prediction_NLD/README.md

 To train the different models, we performed a Randomized Search over the tunable hyperparameters and performed a 5-fold Cross-Validation to further validate our results.

 *All results have been compiled and present in the Report.
-Code relating to the trained models, including the models and their weights are present in the ```./train_code``` folder.*
+Code relating to the trained models, including the models and their weights are present in the ```train_code``` folder.*